-Invented nearly 50 years ago, Direct Instruction (DI) is a scripted, step-by-step approach to teaching that is among the most thoroughly tested and proven in the history of education.
-It works equally well for general education, gifted students, and the disabled, but surprisingly remains lttle used.
+Invented nearly 50 years ago, information pills Direct Instruction (DI) is a scripted, ed step-by-step approach to teaching that is among the most thoroughly tested and proven in the history of education.
+It works equally well for general education, website gifted students, and the disabled, but surprisingly remains lttle used.

 DI was the clear winner in the federal government’s 10-year Follow Through project—the largest study in history to compare different approaches to instruction.
 In the 40 years since Follow Through, DI has repeatedly been shown to be effective with all kinds of students—from at-risk and struggling preschoolers to top performers in middle school.
 Yet, despite its demonstrated effectiveness and an acute need for improved schooling outcomes—over two-thirds of all fourth graders are not proficient in reading—most teachers know lttle about it.